EOSChronicleProject/awesome-chronicle/README.md

 ### Chronicle-cpp-consumer by Avm07

-[chronicle-cpp-consumer](https://github.com/Avm07/chronicle-cpp-consumer) is a Chronicle client client that is filter and store data for eosio.token contract by default in MongoDB.
+[chronicle-cpp-consumer](https://github.com/Avm07/chronicle-cpp-consumer) is a Chronicle client which filter and store data for eosio.token contract by default in MongoDB.

 ### Iris by CALEOS